 - 1. Our integrated coverage of the two most popular perspectives on strategic management-positioning theory and resource-based theory-is unsurpassed by any other leading strategy text.
 Principles and concepts from both the positioning perspective and the resource-based perspective are prominently and comprehensively integrated into our coverage of crafting both single-business and multibusiness strategies.
 By highlighting the relationship between a firm's resources and capabilities to the activities it conducts along its value chain, we show explicitly how these two perspectives relate to one another.
 Moreover, in Chapters 3 through 8 it is emphasized repeatedly that a company's strategy must be matched not only to its external market circumstances but also to its internal resources and competitive capabilities. - 2.
-Our coverage of cooperative strategies and the role that interorganizational activity can play in the pursuit of competitive advantage, is similarly distinguished.
-The topics of the value net, ecosystems, strategic alliances, licensing, joint ventures, and other types of collaborative relationships are featured prominently in a

-- number of chapters and are integrated into other material throughout the text.
-We show how strategies of this nature can contribute to the success of single-business companies as well as multibusiness enterprises, whether with respect to firms operating in domestic markets or those operating in the international realm. - 3.
-The attention we give to international strategies, in all their dimensions, make this textbook an indispensable aid to understanding strategy formulation and execution in an increasingly connected, global world.
-Our treatment of this topic as one of the most critical elements of the scope of a company's activities brings home to students the connection between the topic of international strategy with other topics concerning firm scope, such as multibusiness (or corporate) strategy, outsourcing, insourcing, and vertical integration. - 4.
-With a stand-alone chapter devoted to this topic, our coverage of business ethics, corporate social responsibility, and environmental sustainability goes well beyond that offered by any other leading strategy text.
+With this new edition, we provide the clearest, easiest to understand presentation of the value-price-cost framework.
+In recent years, this framework has become an essential aid to teaching students how companies create economic value in the course of conducting business.
+We show how this simple framework informs the concept of the business model as well as the all-important concept of competitive advantage.
+In Chapter 5, we add further clarity by showing in pictorial fashion how the value-price-cost framework relates to the different sources of competitive advantage that underlie the five generic strategies. - 3.
+Our coverage of cooperative strategies and the role that interorganizational activity can play in the pursuit of competitive advantage is similarly distinguished.
+The topics of the value net, ecosystems, strategic alliances, licensing, joint ventures, and other types of collaborative relationships are featured prominently in a number of chapters and are integrated into other material throughout the text.
+We show how strategies of this nature can contribute to the success of single-business companies as well as multibusiness enterprises, whether with respect to firms operating in domestic markets or those operating in the international realm. - 4.
+The attention we give to international strategies, in all their dimensions, make this text-book an indispensable aid to understanding strategy formulation and execution in an increasingly connected, global world.
+Our treatment of this topic as one of the most critical elements of the scope of a company's activities brings home to students the connection between the topic of international strategy with other topics concerning firm scope, such as multibusiness (or corporate) strategy, outsourcing, insourcing, and vertical integration. - 5.
+With a standalone chapter devoted to these topics, our coverage of business ethics, corporate social responsibility, and environmental sustainability goes well beyond that offered by any other leading strategy text.
 Chapter 9, "Ethics, Corporate Social Responsibility, Environmental Sustainability, and Strategy," fulfills the important functions of (1) alerting students to the role and importance of ethical and socially responsible decision making and (2) addressing the accreditation requirement of the AACSB International that business ethics be visibly and thoroughly embedded in the core curriculum.
-Moreover, discussions of the roles of values and ethics are integrated into portions of other chapters to further reinforce why and how considerations relating to ethics, values, social responsibility, and sustainability should figure prominently into the managerial task of crafting and executing company strategies. - 5.
-The text is now more tightly linked to the publisher's trailblazing web-based assignment and assessment platform called ConnectTM.
-This will enable professors to gauge class members' prowess in accurately completing selected chapter-end exercises, and chapter-end quizzes. - 6.
-Two cutting-edge and widely used strategy simulations-The Business Strategy Game and GLO-BUS-are optional companions to the 21st edition.
-These give you an unmatched capability to employ a text-case-simulation model of course delivery.
+Moreover, discussions of the roles of values and ethics are integrated into portions of other chapters, beginning with the first chapter, to further reinforce why and how considerations relating to ethics, values, social responsibility, and sustainability should figure prominently into the managerial task of crafting and executing company strategies.